Studio Swine: Can City (2013)

 After graduation, Groves and Murakami moved to São Paulo and created "Can City", a mobile foundry that operates around the city's streets.
 It smelts aluminium cans using waste vegetable oil collected from local cafes as fuel.
 The moulds and the finished pieces are all made on location.
-In a city with some 20 million residence, waste is on a massive scale. however over 80% of the recycling is collected by an informal system of independent waste collectors known as Catadores who pull their handmade carts around the streets.
+In a city with some 20 million residents, waste is on a massive scale.
+However, over 80% of the recycling is collected by an informal system of independent waste collectors known as Catadores who pull their handmade carts around the streets.
 The project has produced stools, inspired by vernacular design and made for the food market that provided the waste materials.
 The project highlighted local resourcefulness and urban conditions.

 "Can City" was commissioned by the Coletivo Amor de Madre Gallery, São Paulo and was supported by Heineken.
 Pieces from the Can City project are in the collection of the Museum of Modern Art.

 Hair Highway (2014)

-Having developed developed a technique to infuse hair in natural resin as an alternative to wood while studying at the Royal College of Art, Studio Swine travelled to China to visit a hair market in Shandong and filmed parts of the hair trade, commenting on the use of human hair as a future resource in the context of China's past and present trade relationship with the world.
+Having developed a technique to infuse hair in natural resin as an alternative to wood while studying at the Royal College of Art, Studio Swine travelled to China to visit a hair market in Shandong and filmed parts of the hair trade, commenting on the use of human hair as a future resource in the context of China's past and present trade relationship with the world.
 As part of the project, they created a series of decorative pieces and accessories influenced by art-deco architecture and design found in Shanghai.
 The pieces in the project were made from coloured resin and human hair.

 "Hair Highway" was presented at Design Miami/Basel in 2014 and featured on National Geographic.